wp-plugins/wp-force-images-download/readme.txt

 == Description ==

 This is a simple plugin that allows you to force the download of images or pictures such as jpeg,png etc. <br>
 This plugin is very useful to those who want to download post attachment or featured image.
-Just put the template tag in single.php and this plugin automatically generates the download link for every post.
+Just put the template tag in single.php and this plugin automatically generates the download link for every post.<br>
-<strong>Note:</strong>The post must have featured image because this plugin generates download link of attached featured image of every post , if the post(s) have not featured image the download button would not appear .
+<strong>Note:</strong>The post must have featured image because this plugin generates download link of attached featured image of every post , if the post(s) have not featured image the download button would not appear.<br>

 <strong>HOW TO USE:</strong><br>
 You can use this plugin in two ways i.e. by using template tag or by using shortcode.